MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-RemoteMailbox.md

 ```

 ## DESCRIPTION
-!!!
-Exchange Server 2010

-The Set-RemoteMailbox cmdlet configures Exchange attributes for an on-premises mail-enabled user.
-The configuration set on the on-premises mail-enabled user is synchronized to its associated mailbox in the service.

-Some attributes on mailboxes in the service can only be configured by connecting to the service and using the Set-Mailbox cmdlet.

-Directory synchronization must be configured correctly for changes made to an on-premises mail-enabled user to be applied to a mailbox in the service.
-Changing the configuration of the mailbox in the service isn't immediate and depends on the directory synchronization schedule.

-For more information about remote mailboxes, see Understanding Recipients.

-You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "Remote mailboxes" entry in theMailbox Permissions topic.

-!!!
-Exchange Server 2013

-The Set-RemoteMailbox cmdlet configures Exchange attributes for an on-premises mail-enabled user.
-The configuration set on the on-premises mail-enabled user is synchronized to its associated mailbox in the service.

-Some attributes on mailboxes in the service can only be configured by connecting to the service and using the Set-Mailbox cmdlet.

-Directory synchronization must be configured correctly for changes made to an on-premises mail-enabled user to be applied to a mailbox in the service.
-Changing the configuration of the mailbox in the service isn't immediate and depends on the directory synchronization schedule.

-You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "Remote mailboxes" entry in the Recipients Permissions topic.

-!!!
-Exchange Server 2016

 The Set-RemoteMailbox cmdlet configures Exchange attributes for an on-premises mail user.
 The configuration set on the on-premises mail user is synchronized to its associated mailbox in the service.

 Some attributes on mailboxes in the service can only be configured by connecting to the service and using the Set-Mailbox cmdlet.